SLdragon/wiki-teamsfx/Send-notification-to-Teams.md

 ### In Visual Studio Code

-1. From Teams Toolkit side bar click `Create a new app` or select `Teams: Create a new app` from the command palette.
+1. From Teams Toolkit side bar click `Create a New App` or select `Teams: Create a New App` from the command palette.

 ![image](notification/create-vsc-1.png)

-2. Select `Start with a Teams capability`.
+2. Select `Bot`.

 ![image](notification/create-vsc-2.png)

-3. Select `Notification bot` from Scenario-based Teams app section.
+3. Select `Chat Notification Message`.

 ![image](notification/create-vsc-3.png)